 Children should not ride a bike, climb trees or do anything else that could be dangerous if they are feeling drowsy or sleepy.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Nupentin.
-Like all other medicines, Nupentin may have unwanted side effects in some people.
-Sometimes they are serious, most of the time they are not.
-You may need medical attention if you get some of the side effects.
+All medicines can have side effects.
+Sometimes these are serious, but most of the time these are not.
+You may need medical attention if you get some side effects.

-If you are over 65 years of age, you may have an increased chance of getting side effects.
+If you are over 65 years of age you may have an increased chance of getting side effects.

 Ask your doctor or pharmacist to answer any questions you may have.

-If you get any side effects, do not stop taking Nupentin without first talking to your doctor or pharmacist.
+If you get any side effects, do not stop taking Nupentin/Nupentin Tabs without first talking to your doctor or pharmacist.

-Tell your doctor if you notice any of the following and they worry you:
+Tell your doctor or pharmacist if you notice any of the following and they worry you:

-The above list includes the more common side effects of your medicine.
+The above list includes the more common side effects of Nupentin/Nupentin Tabs.
 They are usually mild and short-lived.

 Tell your doctor as soon as possible if you notice any of the following:

 - weakness, unsteadiness when walking including falling, reduced co-ordination or slowed reactions